+Design and Landscape Guidelines

-The design of any buildings on the lot shall take account of the design and landscape guidelines approved under condition 165.
-The lot owner shall obtain the approval of the Design Review Panel established under condition 170 for any building design and such approval shall be submitted to the Council with the lot owner’s application for building consent.
+The design of any buildings on this lot must be consistent with the Design and Landscape guidelines certified under condition 249 of resource consent SUB60449975, unless otherwise approved by the Design Review Panel.
+The lot owner must obtain the approval of the Design Review Panel established under condition 279 of resource consent SUB60449975 for any building design and such approval must be submitted to the Council with the lot owner’s application for building and/or resource consent.

-There shall be no direct vehicle access onto Old North Road from the lot.

-No cats shall be kept on the lot at any time.
-No dogs to be outside of identified curtilage areas unless on a leash.
+.

+Built Form

-The building consent lodged must demonstrate that the following requirements are met:
+Any application for building consent lodged with the Council for building development on this lot must demonstrate that the following requirements are met:

 A minimum yard of 3m must be provided.